 Calibration

-The purpose of calibration is to correlate the voltage readings we got with a rough estimate of cosmic ray energy, and to ensure we have uniform readouts for all the PMTs in the scintillator.
+The purpose of calibration is to correlate the voltage readings we got with rough estimate of expected energy from the cosmic rays and to ensure we have uniform readouts for all the PMTs in the scintillator.
 To calibrate we took the voltage readings from a PMT and checked to make sure they roughly corresponded to ADC readouts.
 Each PMT for its corresponding scintillator is unique to itself, so each graph will be slightly different.
 We measured the gain, which is the output we received from the data which corresponds to the voltage for a given particle.
 If gain levels were too low, the voltage would have to be increased to the PMT.

-The following graphs show that the PMTs are in working order as the ADC and TDC values are overlapping each other and are comparable in readings.
+The following graphs (graphs 1-14) show that the PMTs are in working order as the ADC and TDC values are overlapping each other and are comparable in readings.
+The graphs are comprised of the data from all 6 PMTs.
+A Gaussian curve is included to show that the data fit in graph 15.